memgraph/docs/lab/style-script/reference-guide.md

 }
 ```

-Take a look at the [GSS @NodeStyle directive properties](/docs/memgraph-lab/style-script/gss-nodestyle-directive) page to see all styling possibilities.
+Take a look at the [GSS @NodeStyle directive properties](/docs/memgraph-lab/style-script/gss-nodestyle-directive) page to see all node styling possibilities.

 ### `@EdgeStyle`

-`@EdgeStyle` directive is used for defining style properties of a graph edge.
+`@EdgeStyle` directive is used for defining style properties of a graph relationship.
 Most things work like `@NodeStyle` directive with one exception: the directive
-will bind the name `edge` to the edge for which the directive is being
+will bind the name `edge` to the relationship for which the directive is being
 evaluated (`@NodeStyle` binds the name `node`).

-Take a look at the [GSS @EdgeStyle directive properties](/docs/memgraph-lab/style-script/gss-edgestyle-directive) page to see all styling possibilities.
+Take a look at the [GSS @EdgeStyle directive properties](/docs/memgraph-lab/style-script/gss-edgestyle-directive) page to see all relationship styling possibilities.

 # Builtin functions